Namespace as a service in OpenShift using Software Template Patterns

 -

-Use your user credentials:
+Use your administrator credentials:

 -